open-electrons/home/content/terminology/terms-and-definitions.md

 **DC** - **D**irect **C**urrent

-Direct Current (DC) refers to the flow of electrons in a circuit where the current flows only in one direction.
+Direct Current (DC) refers to the flow of electrons in a circuit where the flow is only in one direction.

 **eMSP** - **eM**obility **S**ervice **P**rovider